Skip to main content

 Source frameworks

 This indicator appeared in three source frameworks reviewed for this report.
-Our proposed measure aligns with work by the Postsecondary Value Commission.
-The metric proposed by the Postsecondary Value Commission builds on a measure included in Opportunity Insights Mobility Report Cards, which define economic mobility as whether students in the bottom quintile reach the top earnings quintile.
+Our proposed measures align with work by the Postsecondary Value Commission and Opportunity Insights.

 References